 Provision is made for separation and redundancy benefit payments.
-The National Council would recognise any provision for termination as part of a broader restructuring when it has developed a detailed formal plan for the terminations and has informed those employees affected that it will carry out the terminations.
+The New South Wales Branch recognises a provision for termination as part of a broader restructuring when it has developed a detailed formal plan for the terminations and has informed those employees affected that it will carry out the terminations.
 A provision for voluntary termination is recognised when the employee has accepted the offer of termination